thecwlzone/thecwlzone-2.0/content/about.markdown

 Web site hosting is done by [NearlyFreeSpeech.net][NFSN]{:target="_blank"}.
 NFSN is a no-frills, DIY metered service web hosting company.
 I've been with them since 2004.
 It costs me about $15 a year to run the site, plus another $10 for annual domain registration.
 It doesn't get any cheaper.
 The "down side": you get to do everything yourself, so you need to be a combination web developer and sys admin.

-Site photography by De'Lynne Lehman, all rights reserved.<br />
+Site photography by De'Lynne Lehman, all rights reserved.

 The source code for this site is publicly available at my [GitHub][GitHub]{:target="_blank"} location.
 Have fun.

+This site has been tested against the following web browsers:

+* Google Chrome Version 30.0.1599.101
+* Safari Version 6.1 (8537.71)
+* Firefox 24.0, 25.0
+* Internet Explorer 10.0.9200.16721 (but try using a *real* web browser if you can)

 </div>
 {::options parse_block_html="false" /}